 Another VERY important step.
 While you can certainly chill your dough for 24-48 hours, I choose to chill my dough for around 1 hour.
-I find this small amount of time makes a huge different is overall cookie texture.
+I find this small amount of time makes a huge difference in the overall cookie texture.
 It really helps to prevent these cookies from spreading too much or becoming flat cookies.
 Plus, this is a very sticky dough and will be really hard to work with and roll in sugar if you skip this step.

 Roll the cookies in sugar

 Once the matcha cookie dough is chilled, preheat the oven to 350F.
-At this point scoop out the dough using a 2 Tbsp cookie scooper (these are medium sized cookies) and form into a ball.
+At this point scoop out the dough using a 2 Tbsp cookie scooper (these are medium-sized cookies) and form it into a ball.
 Then, roll the cookie dough ball in sugar.

 Bake & Bang